 Our digitally printed Myanmar flags are made to a high quality, durable knitted polyester.
 Made to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-To offer our appreciation for your order we now offer Free Delivery on all flag orders.

 Click on any of the downloads below to view.